 - Can an employee take annual leave during a notice period?

-No. Section 20 (5) (b) of the Act prohibits an employer from requiring or allowing an employee to take annual leave during a period of notice.
+Section 20 (5) (b) of the Act prohibits an employer from requiring or allowing an employee to take annual leave during a notice period.

-No. Section 34 of the Act prohibits deductions from an employee’s salary without the written consent of that employee This means the employer must still pay the employee even though he or she failed to serve notice and the employer suffered damages.
+No. Section 34 of the Act prohibits deductions from an employee’s salary without the written consent of that employee This means the employer must still pay the employee even though he or she failed to serve notice (i.e., resignation “with immediate effect”) and the employer suffered damages.
 Except that the employer can withhold a pro-rata portion of the final salary for any period in which the employee does not work during the notice period.

 - What is a calendar months’ notice?